DavdElgas/DataSciencePortfolio/README.md

-This repository holds projects I have developed while working on my Masters in Data Science at Harvard University.
+This repository holds projects I have developed while working toward a Masters in Data Science.